jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   for instructions on setting up `eslint_d`, which supports running both at once.

+- Update imports on file move

+  Watches a given directory for file move / rename events (even from outside of Neovim!) and updates imports accordingly.

+  Supports the following settings:

+  - `update_imports_on_move`: enables this feature.
+Set to `false` by default.

+  - `require_confirmation_on_move`: if `true`, prompts for confirmation before updating imports.
+Set to `false` by default.

+  - `watch_dir`: sets the directory that the plugin will watch for changes, relative to your root path (where `tsconfig.json` or `package.json` is located).
+Set to `/src` by default.

 - Parentheses completion

   Automatically inserts `()` after confirming completion on a function, method,